-Acrylic Couture is a high quality, handcrafted decorative panel that can elevate any space.
-The panel can be incorporated into a design as is or used to create impressive lighting features, finely crafted furniture and many other items.” or some variation of this.
+Acrylic Couture is a high-quality, handcrafted decorative panel that can elevate any space.
+The panel can be incorporated into a design as is or used to create impressive lighting features, finely crafted furniture and many other items.

 What is Acrylic Couture made of?

 Acrylic Couture is made from hand selected premium quality and ethically sourced metallic fabrics, decorative particulates and feathers encased in crystal-clear high-quality acrylic resin.

 What is the difference between Acrylic Couture panels and other “similar” acrylic panels?

 Acrylic Couture panels are casted, starting by only optical-class methyl methacrylate virgin monomer, manufactured in the EU under EU rules and standards.
 This is the original and the only monomer, that can be used to manufacture polymethylmethacrylate homopolymer (PMMA) since 1933.

 Unfortunately, the term “acrylic” authorises a lot of suppliers to use resins manufactured using large amounts of other monomers, styrene (which is carcinogenic) is the main one.